-- Psychiatric hospital once acute care ends, - Nursing home placement, - Intermediate care facilities for persons with intellectual disabilities or developmental disabilities (ICF/IDD), - State supported living centers, - Placed with a non-licensed relative caregiver, - Pre-consummated adoptive placement Texas Youth Commission facility,

-- Texas Juvenile Justice Department facility, or - Texas State Hospitals.
+- Psychiatric hospital once acute care ends; - Nursing home placement; - Intermediate care facilities for persons with intellectual disabilities or developmental disabilities (ICF/IDD); - State supported living centers; - Placed with a non-licensed relative caregiver; - Pre-consummated adoptive placement Texas Youth Commission facility; - Texas Juvenile Justice Department facility; or - Texas State Hospitals.

-Extended Foster Care Service Payments
+Voluntary Extended Foster Care Payments

-4Kids pays Network Providers for Extended Foster Care Services, which also includes Supervised Independent Living Services.
-Extended Foster Care Services are paid based on the fee schedule included in the Network Provider services agreement.
+4Kids pays Network Providers for Extended Foster Care , which also includes Supervised Independent Living.
+Extended Foster Care is paid based on the fee schedule included in the Network Provider agreement.
 Rates for Supervised Independent Living vary based on living arrangement.
-The fees for these services are included in the Network Provider services Agreement.
+The fees for these services are included in the Network Provider agreement.
 In order to pay Network Providers for Voluntary Extended Foster Care or Return to Foster Care Services and Supervised Independent Living Services, the following conditions must be met:

-- Extended Foster Care agreement signed by the youth must be on file with 4Kids. - Network Provider must be able to provide documentation on a periodic basis demonstrating that the youth is: - Regularly attending high school or enrolled in a program leading toward a high school diploma or GED up to the youth or young adult's 22nd birthday. - Regularly attending an institution of higher education or a post-secondary vocational or technical program up to the youth or young adult's 21st birthday.
-The youth can remain in care to complete vocational-technical training classes regardless of whether the Youth or young adult received a high school diploma or GED certificate. - Actively participating in a program or activity that promotes or removes barriers to employment up to the youth or young adult's 21st birthday. - Employed for at least 80 hours per month up to the youth or young adult's 21st birthday. - Incapable of doing any of the above due to a documented medical condition up to the youth or young adult's 21st birthday. - Accepted for admission to a college, or vocational program that does not begin immediately.
-In this case, the youth or young adult's eligibility is extended three and a half months after the end of the month in which the youth or young adult receives his/her high school diploma or Graduate Equivalency Diploma (GED) certificate.
+- Extended Foster Care agreement signed by the youth must be on file with 4Kids; and - Network Provider must be able to provide documentation on a periodic basis demonstrating that the youth is: - 1.
+Regularly attending high school or enrolled in a program leading toward a high school diploma or GED up to the youth or young adult's twenty-second (22) birthday; - 2.
+Regularly attending an institution of higher education or a post-secondary vocational or technical program up to the youth or young adult's twenty-first (21) birthday.
+Youth can remain in care to complete vocational-technical training classes regardless of whether the youth or young adult received a high school diploma or GED certificate; - 3.
+Actively participating in a program or activity that promotes or removes barriers to employment up to the youth or young adult's twenty-first (21) birthday; - 4.
+Employed for at least eighty (80) hours per month up to the youth or young adult's twentyfirst (21) birthday; - 5.
+Incapable of doing any of the above due to a documented medical condition up to the youth or young adult's twenty-first (21) birthday; or Accepted for admission to a college, or vocational program that does not begin immediately.
+In this case, the youth or young adult's eligibility is extended three and a half months (3 1⁄2) after the end of the month in which the youth or young adult receives his/her high school diploma or Graduate Equivalency Diploma (GED) certificate.

-Exceptional Care Services
+Exceptional Care